Super-brawl-team/epsilon/poincare/doc/simplification.md

 ### Projection in advanced reduction

-When a projection is too difficult to undo, and we want it to appear back in the result only if it improve the result, the projection can be made in advanced simplification.
+Some projections are too difficult to undo to be applied at projection.
+But we still want to try them to see it it improves the result.
+We then try the projection during advanced reduction.

-For example, in `Projection::Expand` method, called during advanced simplification, `tan(x)` may be "expanded" to `sin(x)/cos(x)`.
+For example, `tan` should be projected in `sin(x)/cos(x)` because systematic reduction doesn't handle `tan` nodes.
+But `sin(x)/cos(x)` can be too difficult to convert back to `tan`.
+So this "projection" is done during advanced reduction, in the method `Projection::Expand`.

-Advanced simplification can undo it if it doesn't improve the overall expression, and systematic simplification will just ignore the unprojected node.
+Advanced reduction can undo it if it doesn't improve the overall expression, and systematic reduction will just ignore the unprojected node.

-Since this step is applied long after projection step, the Tree replacement must be in its projected form.
+Since this step is applied long after projection step, the new tree must already be in its projected form.

 In practice, we replace `tanRad(x)` (projected tree for tan) into `trig(x,1) * trig(x, 0)^(-1)`.